Liampronan/DualCameraKit/README.md

 # What It Does

-`DualCameraKit` is an iOS library that makes simultaneous front & back camera capture simple – blending the view and the viewer in a single shot, as seen in apps like Snapchat and BeReal.
+`DualCameraKit` is an iOS library that makes simultaneous front & back camera capture simple – combining the view and the viewer in a single shot, as seen in apps like Snapchat and BeReal.

 For simple, drop-in functionality, you can use `DualCameraScreen`, a SwiftUI View with buttons for photo capture, video recording, and toggling through the different dual-camera layouts and recording modes.